Paras0072/Trading-bot/README.md

 ## Trading Logic

 ### Moving Average Crossover Strategy:
-    - **Buy**: When the short-term moving average crosses above the long-term moving average.
+      -  Buy: When the short-term moving average crosses above the long-term moving average.
-    - **Sell**: When the short-term moving average crosses below the long-term moving average.
+      -  Sell: When the short-term moving average crosses below the long-term moving average.
       -  This strategy aims to capture trends by buying during upward momentum and selling during downward momentum.

 ### Momentum Trading Strategy:
-    - **Buy**:When the current price is higher than the previous price (positive momentum).
+     -  Buy:When the current price is higher than the previous price (positive momentum).
-    - **Sell**:When the current price is lower than the previous price (negative momentum).
+     -  Sell:When the current price is lower than the previous price (negative momentum).
      -  This strategy relies on price movement direction to make trading decisions.

 ### Basic Trading Logic:
-    - **Buy**: When the stock price drops by 2% from the last price.
+     -  Buy: When the stock price drops by 2% from the last price.
-    - **Sell**: When the stock price rises by 3% from the last price.
+     -  Sell: When the stock price rises by 3% from the last price.
      -  This strategy is based on predefined percentage thresholds for buying and selling.

 ### Bollinger Bands Strategy:
-    - **Buy**: When the price is below the lower Bollinger Band (indicating a potential undervalued price).
+     -  Buy: When the price is below the lower Bollinger Band (indicating a potential undervalued price).
-    - **Sell**: When the price is above the upper Bollinger Band (indicating a potential overvalued price).
+     -  Sell: When the price is above the upper Bollinger Band (indicating a potential overvalued price).

 # How to Run the Application